paulogeo/paulogeo/README.md

 **`Geotechnologies`**

 Hi there!
-My name is Paulo Almeida.
-Currently working on teaching Geotechlonogies and researching Urban Mobility and Accessibility Equity.
-For more information, please, take a look at my [Curriculum vitae](http://lattes.cnpq.br/4223679245702863).
+My name is Paulo Correia.
+Currently working on Geotechlonogies applied to Urban Mobility and Accessibility Equity.
+For more information, please, take a look at my [Curriculum vitae](http://lattes.cnpq.br/4223679245702863) and/or my [ResearchGate](https://www.researchgate.net/profile/Paulo-Correia-Jr-2?ev=hdr_xprf) profile.

 <p align="left">